X448NAX/Hashgen/README.md

 ## Disclaimer

 This is a personal hobby project.
 It has not been audited.
-However it is using strong industry standard hashing algorithms, I have not "rolled my own crypto."
+However it is using urandom for entropy and makes use of industry standard hashing algorithms, I have not "rolled my own crypto."
 If you are particularly concerned with security I recommend using at least 384 bit hashes.